michaelfester/docs/docs/guides/core/data-to-layout.md

 {% figure src="/docs/guides/core/data-to-layout/details-screen.png" caption="The components panel on a Details Screen" /%}

-But you don’t have to show every single column in a Component.
+But you don't have to show every single column in a Component.
 You can display what you want and leave some columns hidden.

 {% figure src="/docs/guides/core/data-to-layout/showing-few-column-values-using-components.png" caption="Showing few column values only using the Title component and the Button Bar component" /%}